taniarocha/muzzley-nest/README.md

 ###APLICATION

-Go to muzzley-nest.js and change the `username` and `password` variables to you Nest account data.
+On app folder edit the vars.json with your Nest account data, `muzzley-nest.js` will load this data to their variables.
 The `widgetUuid`, `token` and `activityId` variables are filled with real data from [muzzley site](http://www.muzzley.com/), so you can immediately test the demo.

 Installing packages: